jake-knerr/js-style-guide/README.md

   - Write small, unary functions that have outputs that can serve as inputs to other functions when possible.
   - Keep function signatures simple to generalize inputs.
 - Prefer the use of pure functions.
-  - Note, that a function is pure even if impure techniques are used in the function body as long as the impure techniques are not observable outside the function.
+  - Note, that a function is considered pure here even if impure techniques are used in the function body as long as the impure techniques are not observable outside the function.
 - Prefer idempotent functions.
 - When triggering side-effects, try to isolate them and make them obvious.
 - Use a point-free style if convenient, but do not get carried away.